18 Best Baby Breakfast Recipes

 - Pour banana mixture into

-- Stir to make sure all of the oats and banana is completely combined.
+- Stir to make sure all of the oats and banana is thoroughly combined.

 - Spoon a heaped tablespoon of the mixture onto a lightly oiled baking tray or a non-stick mat